 I was mostly recently a software engineer at Alchemy, which is building the Microsoft of Blockchain.
 See Josh Constine’s great article about Alchemy in Techcrunch or Greg Barber’s feature in Wired for more details!

-I am currently a software engineer at Alchemy, where we’re building the future of Ethereum Infrastructure.
 I previously co-founded Upbeat, where we were modernizing the public relations process and Crowdbooster, a leading social media analytics and optimization tool, both with my amazing co-founder and CEO Ricky Yean.

 After graduating from Head-Royce, I went on to study Computer Science at Stanford University.
 By complete serendipity, or kismet, my good friend and later CS 140 partner Nikil convinced me to go to Startup School, which was being held on campus in Kresge Auditorium by YCombinator and the Business Association of Stanford Entrepreneurial Students (BASES) during spring break of my sophomore year.
 I had never heard of YCombinator and hadn’t interacted much with BASES, but I really enjoyed Startup School and walked away super, super inspired.
 Little did I know that shortly after joining BASES, I would meet my awesome co-founder and BASES President Ricky Yean, spend most of last two years at Stanford focused on building things outside of classes, and go on to take a leave from the CS coterm program to found a company that got accepted into YCombinator’s summer 2010 cohort.